Lyford, Oxfordshire: Lyford Grange

 Lyford Grange, just east of the village, was originally a moated manor house of Abingdon Abbey built in a quadrangle.
 The present house was built between 1430 and 1480.
 It is timber-framed, with a post-and-truss roof including one queen post.
 It is a Grade II* listed building.
 In the reign of Elizabeth I the Grange belonged to a recusant family, the Yates, who harboured a community of Bridgettine nuns.
-In 1581 the house was searched, three priests were eventually found and arrested by the government agent, George Eliot: Thomas Ford, John Colleton and the renowned Jesuit, Edmund Campion.
+In 1581 the house was searched; three priests were eventually found and arrested by the government agent, George Eliot: Thomas Ford, John Colleton and the renowned Jesuit, Edmund Campion.
 They were subsequently tried and martyred.
 The Mass is held annually in the village in commemoration of this event.
 The raid and martyrdoms did not stop recusancy at Lyford.
 In 1690 an informer reported that a small estate in the parish had been reserved to build a nunnery "when Popish times should come".

 Parish church

 The Church of England parish church of St Mary the Virgin was built as a chapelry of Hanney in the first half of the 13th century.
 There is a Mass dial scratched on the south wall.
-The wooden bell-turret was added in the 15th century, has a scissor-braced timber frame and three bells.
+The wooden bell-turret was added in the 15th century; it has a scissor-braced timber frame and three bells.
 The Perpendicular Gothic clerestory was added either at the same time or early in the 16th century.
 The church was restored in 1875 under the direction of the Gothic revival architect Ewan Christian.
 It is a Grade II* listed building.
 St Mary's parish is now part of the United Benefice of Cherbury with Gainfield.
-Rev. Michael Camilleri (circa 1814–1903), sometime vicar of Lyford, translated the New Testament into Maltese.
+Rev. Michael Angelo Camilleri (1813–1903), sometime vicar of Lyford, translated the New Testament into Maltese.

 Social and economic history

 In the early 1960s the digging of a soakaway in a cottage garden opposite the vicarage unearthed a small pottery bottle from the late 13th or early 14th century, and a bronze scale-pan.
-An open field system of farming continued in the parish until Parliament passed an Inclosure Act for Lyford in 1801.
+An open field system of farming continued in the parish until Parliament passed the Lyford Inclosure Act 1801 (41 Geo.
+3. (U.K.) c.
+83 Pr.).

 Almshouses

 Oliver Ashcombe founded Lyford almshouses in 1611.
 The present quadrangle of brick-built almshouses and a chapel appear to be 18th century.
 The quadrangle was completed as 20 houses, which were still tenanted as such in the early 1920s.
-More recently they have been combined as eight larger units.
+More recently they have been combined into eight larger units.